fsharp/fsharp.org/use/windows/index.md

 #### Option 4: Build HTML5 and Windows Store apps using F# WebSharper

-* [WebSharper](http://www.websharper.com) to make HTML5 and WinJS web apps written in F#.
+* Use [WebSharper](http://www.websharper.com) to make HTML5 and WinJS web apps written in F#.
 These can be deployed either as HTML5 web apps or direct to the Windows 8 app store.

 <br />
 <br />